dhmunro/dudley/README.md

 PNG format standard for the rationale).
 Failure to match the expected signature indicates the data stream has been corrupted and throws an exception.
-The Dudley signature would normally be be at address 0, followed by a !BOM at address 8.
+The Dudley signature would normally be be at address 0, followed by a !ORDER at address 8.

 A Dudley layout may be appended to the data file it describes to create a single self-describing file.
 Such a file should begin with the native Dudley signature, but this is not required.
 After appending the text of the layout file, append the additional text:

-    !DUDLEY@address!<bom>
+    !DUDLEY[length]<    # if native byte ordering is little endian !DUDLEY[length]>    # if native byte ordering is big endian

-Here \<bom\> indicates the digit 0 if the machine writing the binary data part of the file is big-endian, or the digit 1 if it is little-endian.
-This will be overridden by the value of the special !BOM parameter written elsewhere in the file - it is intended as a default for data layouts which do not include that parameter.
-The address is the first byte of the layout text, and the layout text ends just before this ! character - in other words, "!DUDLEY" is treated as end of file by the Dudley layout parser.
+This < or > will be overridden by the value of the special !ORDER statement elsewhere in the file - it is merely a default for data layouts which do not include that statement.
+The length is the number of bytes of layout text, ending just before this ! character - in other words, "!DUDLEY" is treated as end of file by the Dudley layout parser.
 Ideally, these are the last bytes of the file, but as long as the leading ! character is within the final 4096 bytes of the file, the appended Dudley layout will be discovered.

 The preferred file extension for a file with the Dudley layout appended is .dud, the same as a bare layout file.